SME Micro Loan in Singapore

 Therefore, companies can benefit from a maximum of 35 thousand Singaporean dollars of a microloan.

-Which companies can access micro-loan
+Which companies can access microloans?

 Those who want to open new businesses and small and medium-sized enterprises already established for no more than 5 years in all sectors, in possession of the financial documentation of the profits of the last two years of operation, can access the measure.
 Startups, on the other hand, must submit forecast plans.

-Businesses can be of all types: sole proprietorships, associations, partnerships, simplified limited liability companies, cooperatives.
-Professionals with a VAT number for less than 5 years and with a maximum of 5 employees can also access microloan.
+Businesses can be of all types: sole proprietorships, associations, partnerships, simplified limited liability companies, and cooperatives.
+Professionals with a VAT number for less than 5 years and with a maximum of 5 employees can also access a microloan.

 The following are excluded from the SME microloan plan: